weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - The Weaviate **API key** (if enabled - get it from WCD `Details` tab)
 - An OpenAI **inference API key** ([sign up here](https://platform.openai.com/signup))

-Run the following example code to connect to Weaviate.
-You can re-use the resulting `client` object in the following steps.
+Use this sample code to create a file called `quickstart`.
+Add the appropriate extension for your programming language, and run the file to connect to Weaviate.

+The code creates a `client` object.
+Latter steps in this tutorial re-use the client object to connect to your Weaviate instance.

 import ConnectToWeaviateWithKey from '/_includes/code/quickstart/connect.withkey.mdx'